Vyral/greg-mcdaniel/_drafts/show-off-your-real-estate-savvy-with-these-11-trivia-tidbits.md

 {% include youtube.html %}

-Today I’ll provide you with a range of real estate facts that are sure to entertain your brain.
+<center>Today I’ll provide you with a range of real estate facts that are sure to entertain your brain.</center>

 Today I’ll expand your knowledge of real estate by treating you to a range of facts and trivia related to the industry.
 Quiz your friends, family, and co-workers by showing off what you learn here!